Types of Medicare Advantage Plans

 The 4 Main Types of Medicare Advantage Plans, Decoding Medicare Advantage Plans

-These programs significantly differ in:
+These programs could significantly differ in:

 • Provider networks